Continuous Archiving and Point-in-Time Recovery (PITR)

 Inspect the contents of the database to ensure you have recovered to the desired state.
 If not, return to step 1.
 If all is well, allow your users to connect by restoring pg_hba.conf to normal.

 The key part of all this is to set up a recovery configuration file that describes how you want to recover and how far the recovery should run.
 You can use recovery.conf.sample (normally located in the installation's share/ directory) as a prototype.
 The one thing that you absolutely must specify in recovery.conf is the restore_command, which tells PostgreSQL how to retrieve archived WAL file segments.
 Like the archive_command, this is a shell command string.
 It can contain %f, which is replaced by the name of the desired log file, and %p, which is replaced by the path name to copy the log file to.
 (The path name is relative to the current working directory, i.e., the cluster's data directory.)
 Write %% if you need to embed an actual % character in the command.
 The simplest useful command is something like:

 which will copy previously archived WAL segments from the directory /mnt/server/archivedir.
 Of course, you can use something much more complicated, perhaps even a shell script that requests the operator to mount an appropriate tape.

 If you want to recover to some previous point in time (say, right before the junior DBA dropped your main transaction table), just specify the required stopping point in recovery.conf.
-You can specify the stop point, known as the "recovery target", either by date/time or by completion of a specific transaction ID.
-As of this writing only the date/time option is very usable, since there are no tools to help you identify with any accuracy which transaction ID to use.
+You can specify the stop point, known as the "recovery target", either by date/time, named restore point or by completion of a specific transaction ID.
+As of this writing only the date/time and named restore point options are very usable, since there are no tools to help you identify with any accuracy which transaction ID to use.